ndeto/x402/examples/typescript/clients/ens-extension/README.md

 # ENS Identity Extension Example

 This example demonstrates how to construct and utilize the x402 `ens` extension using the shared `@x402/extensions` package.
-It does **not** change payment routing or settlement semantics— it simply shows how to attach optional ENS identity hints for the payee and (optionally) the payer within `PaymentRequired` / `PaymentPayload`.
-The flow is:

-1. Start the local resource server (which advertises payee ENS info).
-2. Hit the protected `/kyc` route without payment to receive `PaymentRequired` + server ENS data.
+A local resource server acts as the merchant (advertising its ENS identity in `PaymentRequired`) and the client acts as the payer (echoing that ENS data and adding its own identity before sending a `PaymentPayload`).

+Settlement semantics remain unchanged; the example focuses on how ENS identity metadata propagates through the protocol.
+Consistent with the extension rules, the client echoes the server-provided payee fields verbatim and only appends payer metadata.

+End-to-end sequence:

+1. The script launches a bundled resource server, which exposes `/kyc` and advertises the merchant ENS profile.
+2. An unauthenticated request is issued and `PaymentRequired` is returned with the server’s ENS metadata.
-3. Attach a payer ENS profile to the extension and resend the request with a valid `PaymentPayload`.
+3. The payer ENS profile is attached to the extension, the payment payload is submitted, and the server observes the echoed data.
-4. Validate that the ENS extension in the final payload still matches the schema and exit.
+4. Validate that the ENS extension still matches the schema and shut down the demo server.

 ## Setup